-Feedback from the person in charge confirmed that there were robust arrangements in place for the management of potential risks associated with COVID-19 and other infections.
-The home is also participating in the regional testing arrangements for residents and staff and any outbreak of infection was reported to the Public Health Authority (PHA).
+Feedback from the manager confirmed that there were robust arrangements in place for the management of potential risks associated with COVID-19 and other infections.
+The home is also participating in the regional testing arrangements for residents, staff and Care Partners and any outbreak of infection was reported to the Public Health Authority (PHA).